Interlincx/adnet-onboarding/README.md

 ## Planning a Project

 See the [Planning a Project](docs/planning/0001-dev-planning-docs.md) for planning any project which requires more than a few hours of work.

+## Effective Engineering

+See the [Effective Engineering](docs/guides/effective-engineering.md) guide & use those principles wisely when working on projects.